Axelgustavschnurer/Aterbrukskartan/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the aterbrukskartan site.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the site.

 To view the database, run the following command: